The Main Financial Statements: A Comprehensive Overview

 Components

-• Assets: Resources owned by the business, categorized as current (e.g., cash, accounts receivable, inventory) and non-current (e.g., property, equipment).
+• Assets: Resources owned by the business, categorized as current (e.g., cash, accounts receivable, inventory) and non-current (e.g., property, plant, and equipment).

-• Liabilities: Obligations the business owes, including current liabilities (e.g., accounts payable, short-term loans) and non-current liabilities (e.g., long-term debt).
+• Liabilities: Obligations the business owes to outsiders, including current liabilities (e.g., accounts payable, accrued expenses) and non-current liabilities (e.g., long-term loans, bonds payable).

 • Equity: The owner’s residual interest in the business, calculated as assets minus liabilities.
-It includes retained earnings and capital contributions.
+It includes retained earnings, share capital, and additional paid-in capital.

 Formula